AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 r nextInt: 50.
 ~~~~~~~

 Why this?
 First of all, being able to generate random numbers is necessary in all stochastic approaches, which includes neural networks and genetic algorithms.
 Although randomness is very important, we usually not want to let such random value creates situations that cannot be reproduced.
-Imagine that our code behaves erratically for a given random value, that we do not even know.
-How can we track down the anomaly in our code.
+Imagine that our code behaves erratically, likely due to a random value.
+How can we track down the anomaly in our code?
 If we have truly random numbers, it means that executing twice the same piece of code may produce (even slightly) different behaviors.
 It may therefore be complicated to properly test.
 Instead, we will use a random generator with a known seed to produce a known sequence of random numbers.
 Consider the expression:

 ~~~~~~~
 (1 to: 5) collect: [ :i | 50 atRandom ]